IREL (India)

-IREL (India) Limited is an Indian Public Sector Undertaking based in Mumbai, Maharashtra.
+IREL (India) Limited, formerly Indian Rare Earths Ltd, is an Indian Public Sector Undertaking based in Mumbai, Maharashtra.
 It specializes in mining and refining rare earth metals.

 It has installed capacity to process about 10,000 MT of rare earth bearing mineral.
 As regards production, capacity and capabilities in terms of mining, processing, extraction, refining and production of high pure RE oxides is adequately available in India.
 The company primarily exports it's rare earth compounds to USA, UK, France, Germany, Norway, and Japan.

 Production facilities

 Rare Earths Division (RED) Aluva

-This plant, the first unit of IREL, was made operational way back in 1952 for processing of monazite, whose capacity was subsequently increased by about three times.
-Rare Earths Division (RED), Udyogamandal, Aluva is located on the banks of Periyar River in Kerala at a distance of 12 km from the port city of Kochi and 15 km from Kochi International Airport.
+This plant, the first unit of IREL, became operational in 1952 for the processing of monazite, whose capacity was subsequently increased by about three times.
+Rare Earths Division (RED), Udyogamandal, Aluva is located on the banks of Periyar River in Kerala, some 12 km from the port city of Kochi and 15 km from Kochi International Airport.

-In the year 2012, the plant was refurbished to process mixed rare earth chlorides.
+In 2012, the plant was refurbished to process mixed rare earth chlorides.
 It produces high pure individual rare earth compounds of lanthanum and cerium in oxide and carbonate form, and that of neodymium-praseodymium, samarium, gadolinium and yttrium in oxide and oxalate form (with more than 99% Purity).
 RED also produces strategic materials for the Department of Atomic Energy.